moocow-the-bovine/dstar-gantry/README.txt

         This warning message usually indicates that you forgot to specify either a corpus label with the "-c CORPUS" option or a corpus root directory with the "-C CORPUS_ROOT" option.
-In this case, any corpus-dependent operation such as , , etc. is likely to fail ... unless you have set appropriate container variables such as "dstar_corpora" with the "-e VAR=VALUE" option and volume mounts with the "-v /PATH:/MOUNT" option.
-If the requested gantry action is not a corpus-dependent operation (e.g. ), you can ignore this warning.
+In this case, any corpus-dependent operation such as "build", "test", etc. is likely to fail ... unless you have set appropriate container variables such as "dstar_corpora" with the "-e VAR=VALUE" option and volume mounts with the "-v /PATH:/MOUNT" option.
+If the requested gantry action is not a corpus-dependent operation (e.g. "shell"), you can ignore this warning.

     WARNING: no CORPUS_SRC directory specified